Will And Testament

 Choosing Your Executor

 It thus goes without saying that the executor should be someone who is honest and capable of administering the estate.
 More importantly, they should be willing to play this role.
 To begin the activity, list down any number of people whom you trust and whom you are certain to be willing to take on executing your will.
-Anywhere from 3 to 10 people would be ideal.
+Anywhere from three to ten people would be ideal.
 You can use this downloadable spreadsheet itself if you want to do this activity but a pen and paper will suffice.

 The testator nominates an executor upon asking them to accept the role in the will.
 After the death of the testator, the executor applies for a grant of probate from whence they are legally granted the powers to act as an executor if there is no legal challenge to the validity of the will.